wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/abraham.md

 >
 >> Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest Elohim. — Genesis 22: 12.[^lay]

 This passage is discussing a story from the book of Genesis in the Bible, where the Elohim wanted to test the people of Israel, particularly their leader, Abraham, to see if they still held positive feelings towards them.
 At the time of the test, the people had relapsed into a semi-primitive state after many of their intellectuals were destroyed.
 The test involved Abraham being asked to sacrifice his own son, and his willingness to do so was taken as a sign of his loyalty and devotion to the creators.
-The creators ultimately intervened and prevented the sacrifice, indicating that they were satisfied with Abraham's loyalty.[^x]
+The creators ultimately intervened and prevented the sacrifice, indicating that they were satisfied with Abraham's loyalty.

 ## Our take